ALEC Exposed in Oklahoma-Banner.jpg

 • Reject mine exploration licenses or mine leases to companies that breach human rights during their operations in other countries or do not comply in those countries with environmental guidelines operating in Australia.

-• Allocate a proportion of Resource Rent Tax on 50% of Mining company profits to fund:
+• Mineral Resource Rent Tax on 50% of all Mining company profits over $50million to fund:

 • Establish world best practice performance standards for the rehabilitation of all mine sites.